Ukraine hopes for more evacuations from besieged steel mill – KION546

 In his nightly video address, Ukrainian President Volodymyr Zelenskyy said that by storming the steel mill, Russian forces violated agreements for safe evacuations.
 He said the prior evacuations are “not a victory yet, but it’s already a result.
 I believe there’s still a chance to save other people.”

-In other battlefield developments, Russian troops shelled a chemical plant in the eastern city of Avdiivka, killing at least 10 people, Donetsk regional governor Pavlo Kyrylenko said.
+In other battlefield developments, Russian troops shelled a chemical plant in the eastern city of Avdiivka, killing at least 10 people, Donetsk regional Gov. Pavlo Kyrylenko said.

 “The Russians knew exactly where to aim — the workers just finished their shift and were waiting for a bus at a bus stop to take them home,” Kyrylenko wrote in a Telegram post.
 “Another cynical crime by Russians on our land.”